 Make it personal!
-Donors are much more likely to support your efforts if they are personally connected to the cause and understand the needs and challenges.
+Donors are much more likely to support you in your efforts if they are personally connected to the cause and understand the needs and challenges.

 If you have a personal story and connection to epilepsy that you feel comfortable sharing with your community, we strongly encourage you to do so!
 Not only will you be spreading awareness, you will also be helping your network understand epilepsy and increase the chances of receiving their support.

-One easy way to ask your family, friends and colleagues to support your fundraising efforts is by emailing them to let them know that you are participating in the Walk to END EPILEPSY – Philadelphia.
-We encourage you to get creative, share your story, and craft your own appeal!
+One easy way to ask your family, friends and colleagues to support your fundraising efforts is by emailing them to let them know that you are participating in the Walk to END EPILEPSY – NEPA.
+We’ve compiled solicitation email templates you can access through your dashboard, but we encourage you to get creative, share your story, and craft your own appeal!

 Three simple rules to follow when soliciting donations:

 Always email one-to-one.
 It’s always nice to receive a personal note, and it also holds donors a little more accountable than being one of many in a group appeal.

 Always follow up with your donors.
 Just because someone hasn’t donated to your fundraising page doesn’t necessarily mean they don’t want to; they simply might have forgotten.
 A little reminder never hurts.